 4. Vitamin C

 When you think of this vitamin, orange juice might be the first thing that pops into your head.
 You’re not wrong!
 Vitamin C is needed to help maintain a healthy immune system and create collagen, which repairs body tissue.
 Those adhering to a strict vegan diet or that eat most processed foods are more likely to develop a deficiency.
 It can be found in many citrus fruits like oranges, and lemons, as well as vegetables like broccoli or spinach.
+Vitamin C can also protect against with seasonal allergies.

 5. Vitamin D

 Vitamin D promotes immune functions and the absorption of calcium which is important to maintain healthy bones.
 If you have a dairy allergy or aren’t getting out in the sun enough are more at risk for a vitamin d deficiency.
 Cheese, egg yolks, and tuna are all fantastic sources of this vitamin.
+Because it helps maintain the strength of your bones, Vitamin D is one of the most essential vitamins.

 6. Vitamin K